VulcanJS/vulcan-docs/source/debugging.md

 title: Debugging
 ---

 Sometimes, things just go wrong.
-Here are a few tips to debug your Nova app.
+Here are a few tips to debug your Vulcan app.

 ## Finding Errors